+If a date range for the credit was provided, a proration could be done but that adds complexity.
 Previously the EDI Working Group determined that the POR Discount to be used would be the one in effect at the time the credit is processed.
 While less than perfect for utilities that periodically adjust their retainage amounts, the cost of perfection may be high both in terms of cost and time to develop.
 Since POR discount rates tend to fluctuate within a range, close enough may be good enough.
-This approach can be revisited following implementation if the results warrant adding begin and end date functionality to the 814C and 810 EDI transactions for APP credits.
+Another approach may be to mirror the procedures used for cancel-rebills.